FinScience/shiny-apps/rewe/about/about.md

 In simple but appropriate words:

-> In statistics, exploratory data analysis (EDA) is an approach to analyzing data sets to summarize their main characteristics, often with visual methods. [(wikipedia.org)][6]
+> In statistics, exploratory data analysis (EDA) is an approach to analyzing data sets to summarize their main characteristics, often with visual methods. [(wikipedia.org)][8]

 The line chart gives an first impression of the selected data set, while the boxplot shows the median, quartiles, outliers and also gives a first view on the respective distribution.
+The summary lists all relevant results for a discriptive statistical analysis.
 Finally the histogram enables a clear presentation of the distribution of the selected data set.
 At least the raw data tab makes it possible to check every single value of the data set.

 ***